Stanozolol: Pharmacokinetics

 Stanozolol has high oral bioavailability, due to the presence of its C17α alkyl group and the resistance to gastrointestinal and liver metabolism that it results in.
 The medication has very low affinity for human serum sex hormone-binding globulin (SHBG), about 5% of that of testosterone and 1% of that of DHT.
 Stanozolol is metabolized in the liver, ultimately becoming glucuronide and sulfate conjugates.
 Its biological half-life is reported to be 9 hours when taken by mouth and 24 hours when given by intramuscular injection in the form of an aqueous suspension.
 It is said to have a duration of action of one week or more via intramuscular injection.

 Chemistry

 Stanozolol, also known as 17α-methyl-2'H-androst-2-eno[3,2-c]pyrazol-17β-ol, is a synthetic 17α-alkylated androstane steroid and a derivative of 5α-dihydrotestosterone (DHT) with a methyl group at the C17α position and a pyrazole ring attached to the A ring of the steroid nucleus.

 Synthesis

-Chemical syntheses of stanozolol have been published.
+Various chemical syntheses of stanozolol have been published.